tazama-lf/tazama-project/README.md

-# ekuta-project
+# tazama-project

-This repository is for the Ekuta-project.
+This repository is for the Tazama-project.

-For any questions, concerns or issues please email operations@ekuta.org
+For any questions, concerns or issues please email operations@tazama.org